Table of Contents

 - states.json – JSON List of US states with two-letter codes.
 Example: "AZ" for Arizona, "NY" for New York, and "CA" for California.

 If you have locations that aren’t part of these files, the plugin allows you to provide JSON/JSONP endpoints.
-Both endpoints should return a list of locations in an acceptable format.
-For example, the link here returns a list of some major locations in a format that the plugin accepts.
-Each location should contain a key, latitude and longitude value, and location name.
+Both endpoints should return a list of places in an acceptable format.
+Each area should contain a key, a latitude and a longitude value, and a location name.
 At this moment, the plugin doesn’t allow uploading custom endpoint files.

 {